James and Gay Hardymon Center for Student Success

 In August of 2018, our renovation to the entire third floor of the historic F. Paul Anderson Tower opened.
 In compliance with the grant requirements, the project was completed within a condensed schedule providing student access by the start of the fall semester.

 Open concept and flexible spaces were a high priority for the user groups.
-Using REVIT, STW was able to model all the new duct work and new equipment above ceiling.
-This careful coordination with our architect protected the maximum floor to ceiling height in the space.
+Using REVIT, STW was able to model all the new ductwork and new equipment above the ceiling.
+This careful coordination with our architect protected the maximum floor-to-ceiling height in the space.

 Electrical system design focused on providing students with easy access to modern technology.
 Under-carpet wiring provided flexibility in work areas allowing furniture and room use to change regularly.
 A robust wireless network was incorporated for easy WIFI connectively.
 A/V technology included wall-mounted monitors for group work sessions and digital projects, soundproof rooms for mock presentations, and video cameras for remote interviews.